-Judge Lee S. Alford was born in Rock Hill, South Carolina on May 16, 1942.
+Judge Lee S. Alford was born in Rock Hill, South Carolina in 1942.
 His parents are deceased.
 He is married to the former Terri D. Baker and they have two sons, Matthew Lee and Ross Dean.

 He attended public schools in Rock Hill, South Carolina.
 He attended Clemson University and received his bachelor's degree in history in 1968 from the University of South Carolina.
 He received his juris doctorate degree from the University of South Carolina School of Law in 1971.
 He later attended Winthrop University in night school and earned fifteen additional hours credit in accounting, auditing, and federal tax.

 He entered the United States Air Force in 1960 and was stationed in the Philippine Islands, Taiwan and Tripoli, Libya.
 He was honorably discharged in 1964.